zenomt/rtmfp-cpp/test/tcserver.md

     NULL
     "foo"

-This command has no effect if the stream is not currently being published.
-A `NetStream.Publish.BadName` stream status event is sent to the publisher, if any.
+This command has no effect if a stream by that name is not currently being published, or if it is being published with the same or higher priority than the caller’s maximum publish priority (default 0, see below).
+If a publish is terminated, a `NetStream.Publish.BadName` stream status event is sent to the publisher.

 ### Adjusting Real-Time Treatment For Stream Playback